Old St. Mary's Church (Milwaukee, Wisconsin)

+Old St. Mary's Church is a Catholic parish in Milwaukee, Wisconsin, built in 1846 and 1847.
+It is the oldest church still standing in the city.

+History

-Old St. Mary's Church in Milwaukee, Wisconsin was built in 1846 and 1847.
-The parish was founded a year earlier, by German Catholic immigrants.
-It was the proto-German church of the Archdiocese of Milwaukee.
+The parish was founded a year earlier by German Catholic immigrants.
+It was the first German church in the Archdiocese of Milwaukee.
 The city had been incorporated only the year before, and Wisconsin had not yet become a state.
 Old St. Mary's is the oldest church still standing in the city.
 The building was listed on the National Register of Historic Places on March 1 1973.